Boundedly generated group: Gromov boundary

-On the one hand, by successive use of the rules for computing limits of the form h&hairsp;n·wn, the limit of the right hand side applied to x is necessarily a fixed point of one of the conjugates of the hi's.
-On the other hand, this limit also must be g&hairsp;+∞, which is not one of these points, a contradiction.
+On the one hand, by successive use of the rules for computing limits of the form hn·wn, the limit of the right hand side applied to x is necessarily a fixed point of one of the conjugates of the hi's.
+On the other hand, this limit also must be g+∞, which is not one of these points, a contradiction.